Doctorate Degrees in Social Sciences and Public Affairs & Graduate Programs in Vermont

 By contrast, PhD in public affairs programs may be focused on matters that address humans in a direct way.
 These may include government policy, public administration, communication, law enforcement, public health, and other areas that often stem from the relationship of organizations with their public.

-When asked about their education, 58% of Research Analysts stated they had a doctoral degree.i
+DID YOU KNOW?
+When asked about their education, 61% of Research Analysts stated they had a doctoral degree.
+(O*Net)

-Types of Doctorate Social Sciences and Public Affairs Programs
+What are Types of Doctorate Social Sciences and Public Affairs Programs?

-There are various types of Doctorate Public Affairs and Social Sciences programs, not just in terms the content area, but also in terms of the degrees themselves.
-The different degrees are of the same academic value but usually, entail their own unique point of view.
+There are various types of Doctorate Public Affairs and Social Sciences programs in Vermont, not just in terms the content area, but also in terms of the degree programs themselves.
+The different degree programs are of the same academic value but usually, entail their own unique point of view.

 You might use this as a general guideline when there is a choice to make.
 As you reflect on the kind of doctorate you want to pursue, think about your personal and professional goals.
 Then, read program descriptions carefully to see if they match up.